 If Jesus died on Friday and rose on Sunday, how do we understand three days?

-- Thursday evening: Last Supper and, after sundown, beginning of the first day of the three related days.
+- Thursday evening: Last Supper and Great Commandment.
+After sundown marks the beginning of the first day (Eve of Friday).
+Jesus is arrested and tried.

 - Friday morning: First day continues, and Jesus is executed, removed from the cross and buried.

 - Friday sundown: Second day begins.
 (Eve of Sabbath/Saturday).

 - Saturday (sunrise to sunset): Jesus lies in the tomb.

 - Saturday sundown: Third day begins.
 (Eve of Sunday).

 - Sunday morning: Third day continues and Jesus is raised from the dead.

 This way of reckoning the time of Holy Week has been consistent in Christian practice, East and West, from at least the third century A.D.

 This content was produced by Ask The UMC, a ministry of United Methodist Communications.